runjak/nook2018/slides/introToGraphQL.md

 * If you haven't already clone https://github.com/runjak/nook2018
   * Run `npm install` or `yarn install`
 * Let's figure this stuff out!

+---

+## Toying with the code

+* We should see some stuff now!

+---

+## After the code

+* Thanks for having me
+* I hope you had fun
+* Explore all the API features